 Ranger Programs at Voyageurs National Park

 When visiting the Kabetogama Visitor Center, we watched the orientation video and rangers told us about binoculars available to borrow while exploring.
 We took two pairs and really enjoyed scanning the shorelines of the various islands.
+I think it’s fair to say that our exploring experience was definitely made better by having access to these binoculars.
+It would’ve prevented us from being able to fully take in our surroundings otherwise.
+Well, I’ve definitely learned my lesson.
+My friend told me that when we get home, I should have a think about looking at these Outdoor Empire binocular reviews to see if I can find some that will allow us to never miss a thing around us again.
+This is particularly essential for exploring trips like this one, and I’m just so grateful that the rangers had binoculars for us to borrow.
 I love how our National Parks do whatever they can to help visitors have a better experience.
 The kids also picked up Junior Ranger packets to complete while there and earn a badge and patch.
 Discovery Packs are also available to borrow and is another fantastic way to learn more about the park.
 We borrowed one and the kids loved using the binoculars in the kit.
 We also were fortunate to be able to reserve spots on the North Country Canoe Paddle ranger program.
 This free program was led by park rangers and allowed Dave and the kids to learn about the lives of Voyageurs paddlers and take a traditional Canoe out on Kabetogama Lake while I chilled on the dock with Luna.
 Be sure to reserve a spot early, as boats usually fill up.
 We also enjoyed talking with the Park Rangers at the Ash River Visitor Center.
 This beautiful cabin used to be the historic Meadowood Lodge before being procured by the park.
 We loved learning the history of the area and also enjoyed learning about the winter activities in the park.
 Park Rangers are always a wealth of information and are so interesting to talk to.

 Pine Ridge Gift Shop